How America is distracting itself online: Christmas videos, a celebrity puppy, hexagons and more

 Learning about hexagons.
 Yep, hexagons.

-Yeah, we don’t really understand this either.
+Yeah, we don’t really understand this, either.
 As the future of America hangs in the balance, this YouTube video by educational YouTuber CGP Grey about the superiority of hexagons to other shapes has become the third highest trending video on the site, after posting Tuesday.
 More than a million people have watched this nearly 10-minute (and, dare I say, extremely convincing) argument about the hexagon being “the bestagon."

 “No shape is better to create the maximum area for the minimum wall,” the narrator explains, showing why the hexagon is superior to the circle and thus seen so much in nature.